A Father-Daughter Relationship Strained By 'Mental Illness And Time'

 Shotzy Harrison grew up not really knowing her dad, James Flavy Coy Brown.

 He was in and out of her life.
-James, who has been treated for multiple mental illnesses, spent most of his adult life homeless.
+James, who has been treated for multiple mental conditions, spent most of his adult life homeless.
 Once, Shotzy, now 30, found him living in the woods behind a hotel.

 At StoryCorps in 2013, the two had reunited, and he had moved in with her and her two daughters in Winston-Salem, N.C.
 But her dad's presence was short-lived. and they would lose touch again that same year.